ministryofjustice/opg-digi-deps-client/CONTRIBUTING.md

 You can deploy your changes to a feature environment through Jenkins, under the "Feature" tab of the Digi-Deps project.

 You should then move your JIRA issue into the "OPG Acceptance" column and assign a product manager to test it.
 If the issue was originally reported by a product manager, you should assign it back to them to test.
-Otherwise, assign it to any product manager and they will pass it on as necessary.
+Otherwise, you may assign it to any product manager and they will pass it on as necessary.

 ### Approval

 If the product manager approves your work, they will move the JIRA issue to the "Ready for Deployment" column.
 At this point you should complete your pull request and merge the changes into `master`.

-At this point, the changes are automatically tested and, if the tests pass, deployed to pre-production and training environments.
+After the pull request has completed, the changes are automatically tested and, if the tests pass, deployed to pre-production and training environments.

 ### Releasing